Hawkbat/hgbasm/README.md

 - [X] Linker (RGBLINK equivalent)
 - [X] Fixer (RGBFIX equivalent)
 - [X] JS API (subject to change)
-- [ ] Command-line API for Node environments
+- [X] Command-line API for Node environments
 - [ ] Language Server Protocol implementation
 - [ ] Monaco web editor plugin
 - [ ] Visual Studio Code extension

 ## Installation
-An NPM package and Visual Studio Code plugin will be available after future milestones are completed.
+`npm install --save hgbasm`

 ## Usage
-For now, can only be used directly from the source.
-See `src/main.ts` for an example of configuring and invoking the compiler using Node.
+Proper documentation will be added once the API is stable.
+The source code of [hgbasm-cli](https://github.com/Hawkbat/hgbasm-cli) shows basic usage of each of the main compiler components.

 ## Contribution
 All feature requests, issues, and code contributions are welcome.
 Just clone the repo, make any changes to the TypeScript code in the `src/` directory, and submit a pull request.